BinariesGoalls/Udacity-Data-Engineering-Nanodegree/Capstone Project/README.md

 ### Step 5: Complete Project Write Up

 #### Tools and Technologies
-1. AWS S3 for data storage
+1. **AWS S3 for data storage** (Because it offers industry-leading scalability, data availability, security, and performance)
-2. AWS Redshift as Data Warehouse
+2. **AWS Redshift as Data Warehouse** (Because it is a powerful analytics system that integrates well with database)
-3. Python
+3. **Python** (Because it uses a simplified syntax with an emphasis on natural language)
-4. PostgreSQL
+4. **PostgreSQL** (Because it is an advanced open-source object-relational system which applies SQL language)
-5. Jupyter Notebooks
+5. **Jupyter Notebooks** (Because it allows users to compile all aspects of a data project in one place making it easier to show the entire process of a project to your intended audience)

 #### Data Update Frequency